A bride and groom walk along a garden path, surrounded by green foliage and blooming flowers.

 I’ve shot hundreds of weddings.
 I know what works and what doesn’t work.
 Use my experience for your benefit.

-First we need to check if I am still available on your wedding date.
+First we need to check if I am available on your wedding date.
 You can contact me via the contact form or email me at info@djd.ie.
-If I’m available on your date, we can arrange a chat.
-This is where you can tell me about your plans for your day and also I can explain how I work.
 After that, if you wish to proceed and book me as your wedding photographer, I require a completed booking form which I forward to you and payment of a non-refundable booking fee to secure your date.
 Once I have those, it’s officially in the calendar which I’ll then confirm to you in writing.
-The date is exclusively yours and I will accept no other jobs for your date.

 Sure, no problem.
 You can initially book a base option and upgrade to any other option anytime before the wedding.